slamice/wri/hipsters/chapter04.md

 Renee and I walked back to our makeshift apartment when we saw a light was on a block back.
 Since we moved in we haven't said hi to Jack and his friends.
-We hadn't seen them in while.
+We hadn't seen them in a while.
 It was fairly uninteresting.

 "We should at least stop by to visit them.
 It's been four months?"